Poplingo is built for reading, not translating

 • Hide gaps behind marketing language

-• Build differentiation for features you will never use
+• Build features you will never use just to stand out

-If you also read a lot in English and hate being interrupted, try Poplingo.
+If you also read a lot in English and hate losing your place, give Poplingo a try.